Vladimír Weiss (footballer, born 1989): Qatar

-In his second game for Lekhwiya, against Al Gharafa, on 4 February 2014, Weiss scored his first goal for the club.
-On 26 February 2014, he scored the only goal in Lekhwiya's 2–1 away defeat in the United Arab Emirates against one of their giants Al Ain in the first group game of the AFC Champions League.

-Al Gharafa

-Weiss signed a four-and-a-half-year contract with another Qatar Stars League club, Al Gharafa, in January 2016.
-Weiss left the club in December 2019, by mutual agreement.
-Weiss, who had a successful career with Al Duhail, joined Al Gharafa in 2016.
-However, the Slovakian failed to live up to the expectations at Al Gharafa.
+In January 2016, Weiss signed a four-and-a-half-year contract with another Qatar Stars League club, Al Gharafa.
+He left Lekhwiya in December 2019 by mutual agreement, but failed to live up to the expectations at the former club.

 Slovan Bratislava

-After a goal-less tie in a derby match against Spartak Trnava of 16 February 2020, the CEO of Slovan Bratislava Ivan Kmotrík jr. had announced, that Weiss had joined the leading team of the Fortuna Liga.
+After a goalless draw in a derby match against Spartak Trnava on 16 February 2020, CEO of Slovan Bratislava Ivan Kmotrík announced that Weiss had joined the leading team of the Fortuna Liga.
 Conditions of the signing or Weiss' expected first appearance remained unannounced.

 In the previous weeks, Weiss had prepared with Železiarne Podbrezová of 2.
 Liga, to catch up on his deficits caused by a prolonged injury.
 Due to the COVID-19 pandemic, Fortuna Liga was suspended.
-Thanks to this arrangement, Weiss was able to undergo a needed surgery and take part in complete training sessions prior to league's recommencement.
+Thanks to this arrangement, Weiss eventually underwent a necessary surgery and take part in complete training sessions prior to league's recommencement.

 On 19 May 2021, Weiss scored the winning goal, and was subsequently sent off, in the 2021 Slovak Cup Final to ensure a second straight domestic double for Slovan Bratislava.

+On 2 October 2024, following Slovan Bratislava's 4-0 defeat to Manchester City in the UEFA Champions League group stage, Weiss announced his retirement from professional football.
+In mid-December of that year, Weiss reversed his decision and featured in a 2–1 win against Dunajská Streda, playing until the 79th minute.

 International career

-Weiss made his debut for Slovakia on 12 August 2009 in a 1–1 friendly draw with Iceland.
+On 12 August 2009, Weiss debuted for Slovakia in a 1–1 friendly draw against Iceland, replacing Róbert Vittek at the 63rd minute.
 He was included in Slovakia's 23-man squad for the 2010 World Cup in South Africa.

 Weiss played in three out of four of his country's games in South Africa, playing a total of 270 minutes.
 He impressed in the first match against New Zealand where he thrilled the crowd in a 1–1 draw.
 Weiss featured in the second group game against Paraguay which they lost 2–0 and played a full 90 minutes in the 2–1 defeat to Netherlands in the last 16.
-Weiss scored the opening goal in a Euro 2016 win against Russia, and thus became the first player to score at the Euros whilst playing for a non-European club.
+Weiss scored the opening goal in a Euro 2016 victory against Russia, and thus became the first player to score at the Euros whilst playing for a non-European club.

 On 18 May 2021, Weiss was included in the final 26-man squad to represent Slovakia at the rescheduled UEFA Euro 2020 tournament.
 Weiss appeared as a substitute in the group stage games against Sweden and Spain.
+Weiss remained in the table of Top 10 national team capped players with 77 starts, until he was overtaken by Milan Škriniar, after he collected his 78th start on 20 March 2025.